Have a Question?

 Grant Funding Received

-- Stevenson University ECO (Environmental and Community Outreach) Reps Program, BGE Green Grant, $5,000 (July 2018-present)
+- Stevenson University ECO (Environmental and Community Outreach) Reps Program: Developing Future Leaders, BGE Green Grant, $4,000 (July 2019-present)

-- Microbial diversity in the Jones Falls following an oil spill, Stevenson University Faculty Research Grant $2,500 (July 2018-present)
+- Microbial diversity in the Jones Falls following an oil spill, Stevenson University Faculty Research Grant $2,500 (July 2018-July 2019)

 - SU Center for Environmental Stewardship selected as a Host Site for the Chesapeake Conservation Corps, Chesapeake Bay Trust, $17,000 equivalent (August 2017-August 2018)